pirlapal/clone1/docs/APIdoc.md

 ## Architecture

-The API uses a multi-agent architecture powered by the Strands framework:
+The API uses a multi-agent architecture powered by the Strands framework for educational purposes:
 - **Orchestrator Agent**: Analyzes queries and routes to appropriate specialist agents using natural language understanding
-- **TB Specialist Agent**: Handles tuberculosis and health-related questions with knowledge base integration
+- **TB Specialist Agent**: Provides educational information about tuberculosis and health topics with knowledge base integration
-- **Agriculture Specialist Agent**: Manages farming, crops, irrigation, food safety, and water management queries
+- **Agriculture Specialist Agent**: Offers educational content on farming, crops, irrigation, food safety, and water management
 - **Image Analysis**: Optional image processing via strands_tools.image_reader for visual content understanding
 - **Knowledge Base Integration**: AWS Bedrock Knowledge Base with Titan G1 Multimodal embeddings and hierarchical chunking

+**Important**: This is an educational tool and should not be used for medical diagnosis or treatment decisions.

 ## Authentication